vanHeemstraSystems/k3d-headstart/100/100/README.md

 ## 200 - k3d

 ### What is k3d?

+- ***[k3d](https://k3d.io/)*** is a utility designed to easily run k3s in Docker.
+It provides a simple CLI to create, run, delete a fully compliance Kubernetes cluster with 1 to n nodes.

 - k3d is a small program made for running a [K3s](https://k3s.io/) cluster in Docker.